sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 even on a physically addressed machine.
 We chose 32KB since that was approximately the smallest sized stack required to execute the benchmarks normally.

+Unfortunately, we could not actually execute any tests using physical addressing, since there is no reliable method for allocating physical memory in user space.
+While there are several [proposals](https://blog.linuxplumbersconf.org/2017/ocw/system/presentations/4669/original/Support%20user%20space%20POSIX%20conformant%20contiguous__v1.00.pdf) for how to support these features, they aren't currently supported in Linux.
+Therefore, our results are overhead measurements that represent worst-case performance; we don't actually expect any of our tests to result in speedups.

 # Dealing With The Stack

 The [stack](https://en.wikipedia.org/wiki/Call_stack) presents another potential issue.